-I like how this was addressed a few years back by Jonathan Clements in the Wall Street Journal, where he looked at some studies related to the question, “Can money buy happiness?”
+This was addressed a few years back by Jonathan Clements in the Wall Street Journal, where he looked at some studies related to the question, “Can money buy happiness?”

 To sum up the findings, money does make a difference in a sense of happiness for people who have a very low income.
 But for people who do have enough to meet their families’ needs, wealthy people did not report being any happier than people who earn an average living.

 In addition, people with higher incomes were more likely to be anxious or angry, and they tend to spend more time working, commuting, and engaging in other activities they consider to be “obligatory”—all of which are associated with lower levels of happiness.